datastax/astra-cli/README.md

 astra setup
 ```

-The `astra config` subcommands can be further used to manager your configuration profiles.
+The `astra config` subcommands can be further used to manage your configuration profiles.

 ### Using the CLI without a credentials file